ucsd-ml-arts/generative-visual-shawheen-t-1/README.md

 ## Model/Data

 - All the training data used in this project is in the 64x64 folder, sorted by decade (Xs), with image at 64x64.
-Folders containing (XXs) have higher resolution images (500x500) which were not used.
+Folders containing (XXs) have higher resolution images (500x500) which were not used
+- resized

 ## Code